The Bone Microenvironment and Cancer

 In recent years, our group has discovered that TGF-β signaling in mesenchymal lineage cells inhibits, but in myeloid lineage cells promotes, bone metastasis in breast, prostate, and non-small cell lung cancers.
 These studies lay the foundation for the bone cell-specific role of TGF-β signaling in cancer metastases and identify potential novel drug targets for the bone microenvironment in treating bone metastases.
 We discovered that enzalutamide induces TGFBR2 degradation in osteoblasts, which confers drug resistance in prostate cancer bone metastases.
 The TGFBR2 degradation was found to be mediated by PTH1R, specifically in osteoblasts.
 In collaboration with experts in the field, we are currently developing novel drugs to target PTH1R.
 Furthermore, we discovered how treatment, such as primary tumor removal, affects prostate cancer cell dissemination and dormancy and how the dormancy of prostate cancer cells is induced.

-Undergraduate, PhD, or MD/PhD students, who are interested in cancer research are welcome!
-Together, we are dedicated to contributing biomedical basic knowledge and improving patient care.
+Undergraduate, PhD, or MD/PhD students who are interested in cancer research are welcome!
+Together, we are dedicated to contributing to basic biomedical knowledge and improving patient care.

 Over 80% of prostate cancer deaths are involved with bone metastases.
 However, only 10% of the patients in the U.S. present any detectable bone metastasis at the time of diagnosis, suggesting bone metastases develop even after various curative-intended treatments.
 What drives the bone metastasis is unknown.
 Furthermore, second-line hormonal therapies such as enzalutamide improve overall patient survival only by several months in about 50% of the patients, and almost all patients develop drug resistance.
 There is an urgent need to determine the mechanisms of drug resistance and to develop new approaches for overcoming such resistance and for better treatment of prostate cancer bone metastasis.